PickleBall: Secure Deserialization of Pickle-based Machine Learning Models (Extended Report): Design and Implementation

 The \tool policy generation algorithm, shown in \cref{ALGO:STATIC_INFERENCE}, operates over an \AST representation of the analyzed program, and expects recovered type information to be labeled in the \AST.

 \tool's static analysis cannot produce perfectly sound and precise policies due to fundamental challenges in statically analyzing Python code, which is dynamically typed~\cite{xu:2016:pythonprobabilistictypeinference,aycock:2000:aggressivetypeinference,gorbovitski:2010:aliasanalysis}.
 When recovered type information is over-approximate, \tool produces policies that contain more callables than is strictly necessary.
-Python's dynamic features, like dynamic typing and runtime attribute manipulation, can lead to unaccounted data dependencies during type recovery, resulting in missing type information and therefore in policies that incorrectly exclude callables.
+Under-approximate type information may result from Python's dynamic features, like dynamic typing and runtime attribute manipulation, producing unaccounted data dependencies during type recovery.
+The missing type information creates policies that incorrectly exclude callables.
 To account for these potential errors, we design for security by separately enforcing allowed import and allowed invocations, and for robustness with a lazy enforcement mechanism (\S\ref{SEC:OVERVIEW_DYNAMIC}).
 We discuss how static analysis limitations affect the whole-system analysis in \cref{SEC:OVERVIEW_GUARANTEES}.

 {$\mathrel{{+}{=}}$\xspace}

 \SetKwFunction{Set}{Set} \SetKwFunction{Queue}{UniqueQueue} \SetKwFunction{EmptySet}{EmptySet} \SetKwFunction{NotEmpty}{NotEmpty} \SetKwFunction{Pop}{Pop} \SetKwFunction{HasReduceMethods}{HasReduceMethods} \SetKwFunction{GetReduceMethodReturn}{GetReduceReturn} \SetKwFunction{GetReduceMethodArgumentTypes}{GetReduceReturnTypes} \SetKwFunction{GetSubclasses}{GetSubclasses} \SetKwFunction{GetAttributeTypes}{GetAttributeTypes}